 Finally, employers should be cognizant of protections against discrimination and retaliation when deciding how to address political speech in the workplace.
 Anti-discrimination laws such as Title VII do not directly prohibit employers from regulating political speech in the workplace.
 However, taking adverse action against employees based on what is arguably political speech is likely to increase the chance that those employees claim to be victims of discrimination or retaliation.

 For more information, please contact us or your regular Parker Poe contact.
-You can also subscribe to our latest alerts and here.
+You can also subscribe to our latest alerts and insights here.